About Your APS Badge

-- Your badge number is the largest 5-digit number on the back of the badge (do not use the letters or leading zero).
+- Your badge number is the largest 5 or 6-digit number on the back of the badge (do not use the letters or leading zero).

 - Non-U.S. citizens: Your badge is valid for 2 years from the date of approval for access.
 According to U.S. Department of Energy requirements, your badge must be red and must display your country of citizenship and the expiration date.

 - Students who are U.S. citizens: Your badge is valid for 2 years from issuance and displays the expiration date.

 - A badge will be issued only if a user agreement is in place (and for non-U.S. citizens, if an indices check has been completed).

 For any questions about your badge or access status, please contact the User Office at 630-252-9090 or email@example.com.

 - You must wear your badge in view at all times while on the Argonne site.

 - Your APS user badge is for your use only.
 You may not use it to bring a visitor onto the Argonne site if that person does not have a badge or gate pass.